rantonkoga/tensorflow-example-2022/README.md

 ```
 to see output logs of model performance.

-It is not recommended to run both notebooks at the same time if you have a dedicated NVIDIA GPU since there is a chance that you would encounter an error message like this if doing so:
+It is not recommended to run both notebooks at the same time.
+There is a chance that you would encounter an error message like this (for NVIDIA GPUs) if doing so:
 ```
 Attempting to perform BLAS operation using StreamExecutor without BLAS support
 ```